wingedsheep/ai-tools/README.md

-# AI Tools
+# Vibe Coding Tools

-A collection of utility tools designed to improve your workflow with AI and large language models (LLMs).
+A collection of utility tools designed to enhance your vibe coding experience with AI and large language models (LLMs).

 ## Context File Creator

-A desktop application that helps you prepare code files for input into LLMs like ChatGPT and Claude.
+A desktop application that helps you prepare code files for input into LLMs like ChatGPT and Claude to streamline your vibe coding workflow.

 ### Features